shom-fr/woom/docs/start.rst

 #.
 Configure your workflow in the :file:`workflow.cfg` file, in particular the parameters for generating the job script, the cycle and ensemble specifications and the order in which tasks are submitted through the stages.
 #.
 Add additional material such as the :file:`bin` and :file:`lib` directories, a :file:`ext` extension directory, or other useful files that you can access at runtime using the ``workflow_dir`` substitution parameter or the :envvar:`WOOM_WORKFLOW_DIR` environment variable.

-A typical sructure of the workflow directory is the following:
+A typical structure of the workflow directory is the following:

 .. code-block:: bash